-First Auto Insurance Eco Mark Certification Acquired for Financial Products
+First Auto Insurance Eco Mark Certification Acquired for Financial Products and Continuous Certification

-In December 2010, Tokio Marine & Nichido acquired the first auto insurance Eco Mark^{1} certification for financial products from the Japan Environment Association (JEA) for its efforts to promote various initiatives in the environment-related field.
+Ever since acquiring the first auto insurance Eco Mark\1 certification for financial products from the Japan Environment Association (JEA) in December 2010, Tokio Marine & Nichido continues to receive certification annually for its efforts to promote various initiatives in the environment-related field.
 These included promotion of the Green Gift Project, dissemination of information on eco-safe driving and accident reduction via the company website, increased use of recycled parts in auto repairs and premium discount services for hybrid, electric and compressed natural gas vehicles.

-In 2011, Tokio Marine & Nichido won the Silver Prize in the Eco Mark Award 2011^{2} sponsored by JEA, becoming the first company in the financial industry to receive an Eco Mark award.
+In 2011, Tokio Marine & Nichido won the Silver Prize in the Eco Mark Award 2011\2 sponsored by JEA, becoming the first company in the financial industry to receive an Eco Mark award.
 In granting the award, JEA highly recognized the company's efforts to promote the widespread use and increase the visibility of Eco Mark-certified auto insurance products (creation of Eco Mark awareness posters and extensive use of the Eco Mark label on auto insurance leaflets and renewal notices) and to offer eco-friendly auto insurance that allows policyholders to participate in activities to reduce environmental impact through the Green Gift Project.
 Becoming carbon neutral in its domestic business activities in fiscal 2009 and 2010 was another point that was recognized by JEA.